PaulSonOfLars/telegram-Bot/README.md

 # telegram-Bot
-A simple Telegram Bot written in python to keep track of expenses in a group chat.
+A simple modular Telegram Bot written in python.

 To use:
 1. Install requirements with `pip3 install -r requirements.txt`